martinber/noaa-apt/docs/usage.md

 correct orientation from the satellite position at the recording time, be sure to select the correct satellite.
 If this fails, you can manually set to rotate the image or not.

+### False color

+The image is colorized according to the brightness of the pixels in the image.
+Generally this does not produce good results because water is confused with land, clouds are confused with vegetation, etc. In the GUI there are available three sliders that should be moved until the image looks acceptable.

 ### Satellite prediction